philipmjohnson/fluttermonarchlayout/README.md

 # Flutter layout problem

 I have encountered a puzzling layout inconsistency involving the Wrap, Stack, Chip, and Positioned widgets and I am hoping that the Flutter community can help me resolve it.
-I have a created a simple Flutter app at <https://github.com/philipmjohnson/fluttermonarchlayout> that illustrates the problem.
+I have a created a simple Flutter app at <https://github.com/philipmjohnson/fluttermonarchlayout> (based on the default Counter app) that illustrates the problem.

 My question: How can I get my "Badges" to lay out consistently across all platforms?